A Prey Buffet:

 At Reid Park Zoo:

-Nikita and Simone turned 20 years old in 2016.
-These elderly jaguars require a lot of special care.
+Simone turned 20 years old in 2016.
+As an elderly jaguar, she requires a lot of special care.
 The Zoo is committed to providing whole-life care to every one of its animal residents, so Zoo Keepers spend a lot of time carefully observing the jaguars, feeding them special diets, and caring for age-related issues.

-But even at their advanced age, the jaguars still love to play and explore new things!
+But even at her advanced age, Simone still love to play and explore new things!